 Key West is a wonderful destination for families with children of all ages.

-Between the great outdoors and the fantastic museums around the island, you’ll never be at a loss for fun, interactive attractions that will keep kids entertained just as much as parents.
+Between the great outdoors and the fantastic museums around the island, you’ll never be at a loss for fun.
+There’s a host of interactive attractions that will keep kids entertained just as much as parents.

 Get up close and personal with Key West’s marine life at the Key West Aquarium.
 Located in the heart of Mallory Square, there are many hands-on experiences to be had.